 By the time we got any attention from our “reps”, my daughter’s teeth fell out and she looked nothing like her expensive and useless portfolio.

 Although my daughter was very pretty, she was 5 years old and very shy.
 I was told by an agent at Ford that, “she’s cute now, she’ll be cute in six months – get her some training” as she stood in his office, hiding behind my leg and picking her nose!

 Regardless of a potential career as a model or actress, I wanted her to be a confident young woman who could speak in public and hold her own in whatever career path she would someday choose.
 I wanted to put her in an environment that provided classes that are fun and have a solid foundation to nurture their ability to perform and build self-confidence.

 Not everyone that comes here wants to be in the entertainment industry.
-In fact, almost half of our student body is here just to experience the art of acting and performing – with no aspirations or goals to be the next child, teen, or mature star.
+Almost half of our student body is here just to experience the art of acting and performing – with no aspirations or goals to be the next child, teen, or mature star.
 Many parents have shared with us the fact that their child has become more confident, their self-esteem has been boosted and they are having a great time.

 These skills work – no matter what path you choose in life.

 Today we are proud to offer workshops for children, teens, & adults.
 There’s something for everyone here – so take your time and peruse the site.
 Call us if you have any questions.
 (949) 609-1600